 The application stops receiving notifications (including chat messages) using DELETE with a resource URL containing the subscriptionId.

+Handling of the information for an individual subscription to chat notifications Light-weight Resources

+This section describes an alternative method for handling of the information for an individual subscription to chat notifications by using Light-weight Resources.

+The resources:

+To update (refresh) duration (lifetime) for an individual subscription to chat notifications (subject to service provider policy) the following resource is used:

+http://{serverRoot}/chat/{apiVersion}/{userId}/subscriptions/{subscriptionId}/[ResourceRelPah]

+Where [ResourceRelPath] is a light-weight relative resource URL which shall be replaced with string “duration” (see column [ResourceRelPath] in data types in section 5.2.2.2).

 Normal flow of an Ad-hoc 1-1 Chat

 The figure below shows a scenario for an application to send, receive and confirm delivery of a chat message.
 In case of 1-1 chats, the application can immediately send the message to the desired Participant.
 The conversation does not need to be explicitly cancelled but automatically ends if one of the Participants stops sending chat messages for a certain time interval controlled by service provider policies.